 For a week or two, Liz would hem and haw and then respond with a message that was heartfelt, unpretentious, and unchanging.
 “Shaun, I know I won’t be offered a contract with my public school district until the late spring or early summer – that’s the deal here.
 Yes, maybe I will finally be axed for economic reasons, but I think not.
-The spotless quality of your independent school, the ideal setting, and the incredible support system at GCDS is so tempting to me, but I would be letting down the next batch of kids who I would teach here.
+The spotless quality of your independent school, the ideal setting, and the incredible support system at GCDS are so tempting to me, but I would be letting down the next batch of kids who I would teach here.
 I can’t do that to them.
 They need me more in Stratham, New Hampshire than the children of Greenwich, Connecticut needs me.
 It’s as simple as that.
 I know you ‘get it.’”

 As her adult children began to enjoy success on their own in recent years, Liz began to shake off the cobwebs of habit and began to travel extensively.
 Of course, very few friends of mine have seen more of the world than Liz.
 We would have occasional discussions about that, especially because she knew that I had hardly traveled anywhere for nearly two decades.
 “My Dear, you need to branch out, see the world, not be so content with your little nook and cranny.
 God, you’ve always been such a creature of habit!
 You were a townie in Wellesley, and now you’re just a townie, period!”
 I laugh heartily because childhood friends can say anything to one another.
 It’s one of the joys of knowing and trusting someone for more than half a century.